Finding art in the Tuscan countryside

-While Florence bursts with all-consuming beauty thanks to brilliant works from Michelangelo, Raphael, Titian and others, art lovers can further explore the region’s magnificence with just a quick drive outside the cradle of Italian Renaissance to some of Tuscany’s most formidable artistic settings.
-From a contemporary art gallery to a glorious medieval abbey, to a historic villa, to majestic gardens, to breath-taking sculptures, we share our top picks for indulging in the region’s ingenuity with Tuscany’s very best art foundations.
+Florence bursts at the seems with all-consuming beauty thanks to brilliant works from Michelangelo, Raphael, Titian and others, but art adventurers know that a quick drive outside the cradle of Italian Renaissance transports to Tuscany’s most formidable artistic settings.
+From a contemporary art gallery and awe-inspiring site specific installations to glorious medieval abbey, historic villas and majestic gardens, it’s time to fill up the gas tank and explore Tuscany’s very best art foundations.

 Take a beautiful drive through the country for about 35 kilometres south of Siena and here lies the breath-taking Abbazia di San Galgano.
 Built in 1220, the resplendent Monastery of San Galgano is a Cistercian Abbey which fell into decline in the 16th century when its vaults and steeple collapsed to the ground leaving the structure without a roof, as it is today.
 Legend has it that St. Galgano, a knight who later turned to hermit life, drew his sword and thrust it into the stone upon his decision to renounce the material world and war.
 Today, the very King Arthuresque “sword in the stone” represents a symbol of peace in the nearby Rotonda di Montesiepi.